Skip to main content

 The university’s registrar determines whether credits will transfer and which courses will meet GELS requirements.

-1. The course's content is equivalent to or acceptable in place of a Metropolitan State course, as determined by Metropolitan State's College of Management faculty as per Metropolitan State Procedure 212 Section 10.3.a;
+1. The course's content is equivalent to or acceptable in place of a Metropolitan State course, as determined by Metropolitan State's College of Business and Management faculty as per Metropolitan State Procedure 212 Section 10.3.a;

-2. The course was taught at a similar level to or higher level than the comparable College of Management course: a.
+2. The course was taught at a similar level to or higher level than the comparable College of Business and Management course: a.
 Lower division courses may be accepted in place of Financial Accounting, Fundamentals of Information Technology in Organizations, College Algebra, Calculus, Macroeconomics, Microeconomics, and Statistics; b.
-Normally only upper division or graduate courses from other institutions will be accepted in place of College of Management upper division courses;
+Normally only upper division or graduate courses from other institutions will be accepted in place of College of Business and Management upper division courses;

 3. The content and level of the course are consistent with state/national-level professional, industry and licensure standards;